zephyrproject-rtos/zephyr/doc/services/binary_descriptors/index.rst

    CONFIG_BINDESC_DEFINE_BUILD_TIME=y
    CONFIG_BINDESC_BUILD_DATE_TIME_STRING=y

-To avoid collisions with user defined descriptors, the standard descriptors were alloted the range between ``0x800-0xfff``.
+To avoid collisions with user defined descriptors, the standard descriptors were allotted the range between ``0x800-0xfff``.
 This leaves ``0x000-0x7ff`` to users.
 For more information read the ``help`` sections of these Kconfig symbols.
 By convention, each Kconfig symbol corresponds to a binary descriptor whose